abraspin/abraspin/README.md

 ---
-#### My name is Abraham and I am an engineer-turned-developer currently living in Austin.
+#### I'm Abraham, an engineer-turned-developer.
+I currently living in Austin and am looking for work!

 - Mechanical Engineering from University of Wisconsin - Madison
 - Full-Stack Web Development from University of Texas - Austin Coding Bootcamp